Hurricane Celia

 Hurricane Celia was the costliest tropical cyclone in Texas history until Hurricane Alicia in 1983.
 The third named storm, second hurricane, and first major hurricane of the 1970 Atlantic hurricane season, Celia developed from a tropical wave in the western Caribbean Sea on July 31.
-Initially, the depression tracked north-northwestward without significantly strengthening, and crossed over western Cuba on August 1.
+Initially, the depression tracked north-northwestward, crossing over western Cuba on August 1 and becoming Tropical Storm Celia.
 Heavy rains on the island caused severe flooding, leading to five fatalities.
-The depression entered the Gulf of Mexico and was upgraded to Tropical Storm Celia later on August 1.
-Due to warm sea surface temperatures, Celia rapidly intensified into a major hurricane on August 1 and after the creation of the Saffir–Simpson hurricane wind scale in 1971 it was estimated to have been a Category 3 storm.
+The storm entered the Gulf of Mexico, and due to the warm sea surface temperatures, Celia intensified into a hurricane later that day.
 Storm surge and swells lashed the west coast of Florida, especially the Panhandle, causing eight people to drown.
-Early on August 2, Celia began to weaken.
-However, the storm underwent rapid deepening again and peaked as a Category 4 hurricane with winds of 140 mph (220 km/h) on August 3.
+On August 2 and early on August 3, Celia slightly weakened, however, the storm underwent rapid intensification and deepening, and peaked as a Category 4 hurricane at landfall with winds of 140 mph (220 km/h) later on August 3.

 In Louisiana, tides caused minor coastal flooding.
 Minor erosion damage was reported along Highway 82 in Cameron Parish.
 Late afternoon on August 3, Celia made landfall near Corpus Christi, Texas.
 Throughout the state, 8,950 homes were destroyed and damaged about 55,650 others.
 About 252 small businesses, 331 boats, and 310 farm buildings were either damaged or destroyed.
 Impact was the worst in Nueces County, which observed gusts as high as 180 mph.
 In Corpus Christi, about one-third of houses suffered severe damage or were destroyed.
 Additionally, about 90% of the buildings in downtown were damaged to some degree.
 Celia weakened as it continued further inland and dissipated over New Mexico on August 6.
 The remnants of Celia brought up to 2 in of rainfall to the state.
 Overall, this storm caused 28 deaths and $930 million (1970 USD) in damage.